Team15ECE3400/Team15ECE3400.github.io/Lab/Lab4/lab4.md

 const uint64_t pipes[2] = { 0x0000000036LL, 0x0000000037LL };
 ```

 By default, the Getting Started code outputs the current time every 250 milliseconds.
-The radio can be switched to transmit mode by pressing T, or switched to receive mode by pressing R. We connected the two radios to two separate laptops, set one to transmit and one to receive, and observed the results,
+The radio can be switched to transmit mode by pressing T, or switched to receive mode by pressing R. We connected the two radios to two separate laptops, set one to transmit and one to receive, and observed the results.

 Upon closer examination of the Getting Started code, we found the segments of code responsible for transmitting data: